-- A. Key cultural, education and research partners are encouraged will continue to work together alongside local residents to progress associated development and pPublic realm improvements to the Royal Albert Hall area-and, in particular those that improve, its physical connection with the Albert Memorial referred to as the Re-Imagining Albertopolis initiative, will be supported in principle. - B. Temporary and pop-up activities and events requiring planning permission should be appropriate to the Strategic Cultural Area and the mission and activities of the cultural and educational institutions.
-Proposals-will be expected to show how any potentially adverse impacts on the amenityies of established-residents and other occupiers withinin the Knightsbridge Neighbourhood Aarea and adjoining it have been minimised.
-Activities and events that meet these requirements, and support the character and function of the Strategic Cultural Area, will be supported.
+- A. Key cultural, education and research partners are encouraged will continue to work together alongside local residents to progress associated development and public realm improvements to the Royal Albert Hall area and, in particular, its physical connection with the Albert Memorial referred to as the Relmagining Albertopolis initiative. - B. Temporary and pop-up events requiring planning permission should be appropriate to the Strategic Cultural Area and the mission and activities of the cultural and educational institutions.
+Proposals will be expected to show how any potentially adverse impacts on the amenityies of established residents and other occupiers withinin the Knightsbridge Neighbourhood Aarea and adjoining it have been minimised.